antonw-88/GICSP/webinars-etc/Modernizing-OT-Security-with-Digital-Twins-2025-10-01.md

 ## Seminar main takeaways:
+1. _What is our crown jewel_ and move from there to identify the possible attack paths.
-1. Conduct targeted and effective risk assessments.
+2. Conduct targeted and effective risk assessments.
 Don't just trash around and risk damaging stuff.
-2. Narrow scope of analysis doesn't work, because it's not how an attacker approaches the environment.
+3. Narrow scope of analysis doesn't work, because it's not how an attacker approaches the environment.
-3. Automated scanning tools are headed towards AI agents giving recommendations on risks and mitigations.
+4. Automated scanning tools are headed towards AI agents giving recommendations on risks and mitigations.
-4. Document everything and apply lessons learned.
+5. Document everything and apply lessons learned.